 The type of data stored in a block depends on the type of blockchain.
-For example, a block in the Bitcoin blockchain stores information such as the number of bitcoins in the block, who sent the bitcoins and who received them.
+For example, a block in the Bitcoin blockchain stores information such as the number of bitcoins in the block, who sent the bitcoins, and who received them.

 If the blockchain belongs to another cryptocurrency like Ethereum, the block contains information about Ethereum instead of Bitcoin.

-A hash could look this this:
+A hash could look like this:

 A hash is always unique – it contains a string of random letters and numbers.
 The unique string basically holds the information of what content is stored in the block.